By Greg Freeman

 These program administrators will continue to assess clinical quality, both outcomes and process, along with service and cost.
 As more tech-care partnerships form to enable similar programs, and as acute care moves from inpatient settings into patients’ homes, service-level agreements increasingly will carry provisions that affect QI and patient safety metrics.

 “While QI professionals focus on data, the sources of the data, the speed and frequency at which it is delivered, will move to continuous feeds and then to proactive advanced analytics that can forewarn of future events.
 In some respects, this represents both an expansion into a new arena as well as a shift of professional capability,” Knight says.
-“The use of this raw data to improve the delivery of care is an opportunity that has not been fully captured to date in ‘standard’ care.”
+“The use of these raw data to improve the delivery of care is an opportunity that has not been fully captured to date in ‘standard’ care.”